 2005 - Winner - PMI-SAC Award - “Distinguished Contribution by an Individual”,

 2007 - Winner - PMI-SAC Award - “Best Project Management Literature”,

 2010 - Winner - PMI-SAC Award - “Project of the Year”,

 2013 - IEEE Computer Society - "Outstanding Contribution Award"

 The PMI and Agile events I attend often vary considerably in their philosophy, but rather than feeling torn, I believe they are both valid in the appropriate context.
 However, for the software development projects I have worked on in the last 25+ years, the context has seemed to suit agile methods or a hybrid approach more often than pure traditional methods.

-In this blog, I would like to share my ideas on leadership and agile project management as well as engaging in conversations with readers.
+In this blog, Sam and I would like to share our ideas on leadership and agile project management as well as engaging in conversations with readers.
 I hope you find this site interesting, and as it grows, a useful resource for leadership and agile project management information.

 (All content on this site is copyright © 2006-2021 to “Leading Answers Inc.” and may not be used elsewhere without prior written consent.)